 Sunday Classes: Topical Studies

 Faith Foundations focuses on growing in faith by studying the Bible and discussing current events.
 The class enjoys examining new concepts, pondering unresolved questions and marveling at the ultimate mystery of God.
-This semester the class will study Christianity’s Family Tree by Adam Hamilton and Painting the Stars from Living the Questions.
+This semester the class will study Christ in Crisis by Jim Wallis.
+New members are always welcome.
 Class leaders are Susan

 Join this group of loving, open and faithful individuals focused on study, as well as service and outreach opportunities.
 The class style usually involves group discussion through shared leadership.
-The class will study Death and Resurrection by Rachel Held Evans, using the online series The Work of the People.
-In the spring the class will host a special series called Living and Dying with Grace.
+The class will use video clips to study a book of the Bible, outreach opportunities and other faithful topics.
 All are welcome.
 The class contact is Linda Robinson.

-Men of all ages are invited to come for a hot breakfast, fellowship and Bible study.
+Men of all ages are invited to Zoom and enjoy fellowship and Bible study.
 The preaching pastor of the week leads a short Bible study related to the upcoming Sunday sermon.
-Bible study, breakfast and prayer conclude promptly at 8:00 a.m. each week.
+Bible study, breakfast (bring your own) and prayer conclude around 8:00 a.m. each week.
 Contact for the group is Don Thompson.
+Register here.